 1. Clears your sinuses, which improves your breathing.

 2. Reduces risk of infections.
 Viruses and bacteria do not dwell in moist air.
 Studies have shown that increasing humidity levels significantly reduced the ability of airborne viruses to cause flu infections.

 3. Increases healing time from infections.
 Humidifiers will keep your nasal passages moist.

 4. Softer glowing skin.
 Humidifiers assist in keeping your skin moist to help prevent dry and dull skin.

 5. Snoring relief.
-When wet air moisturizes the respiratory systems, snoring can decrease in volume and actually subside over time, due to the relaxing of the nasal passages and natural decrease in irritating particles in the air such as dust.
+When wet air moisturizes the respiratory systems, snoring can decrease in volume and subside over time due to relaxing nasal passages and a natural decrease in irritating particles in the air such as dust.

 6. Improves sleep.
 Besides relief from snoring, humidity in your bedroom will help with dry throats.

 As the heat travels through your HVAC, it spins out dry air to warm your home.
 This dry air can also create some problems in your household.
 Using a humidifier will improve, prevent, or eliminate the following:

 1. Electric shocks.
 A humidifier can make the air a bit less dry and consequently lower the possibility of you getting shocks at home.

 2. Cracked wood furnishings.
 Over time dry air can warp your furniture.